Farmington Schools hires innovation administrator

-Farmington Public Schools trustees approved the hiring last week of a new administrator who will focus on innovation, as the district implements COVID-19 changes and the purchase of bond-supported technology.
+Farmington Public Schools trustees last week approved the hiring of a new administrator who will focus on innovation, as the district continues COVID-19 changes and implements bond-supported technology.

 Dr. Kelly Coffin has been named Assistant Superintendent of Innovation and Strategic Initiatives.
 She most recently served as Assistant Superintendent for Professional Learning and Innovation for the Traverse Bay Area Intermediate School District and as Superintendent, from 2013-2019, for Tecumseh Public Schools.